iturdikulov/notes/research/Python_Community-Python_Tutorial.md

 ```
 <!--SR:!2024-01-01,2,238-->

-Can I use `if` statements in patterns, why it can be useful?
+Can I use `if` statements in pattern matching, why it can be useful?
 &#10;
 Yes, `if` clause in pattern known as a "guard".
 If the guard
 is false, `match` goes on to try the next case block.
 Note that value